Azad2181/BI-Adventure-Work-Project-Report/README.md

 # Adventure Works

-This project designed by Power BI with excel data.
-If you check Dax measure from Dax file.
+This project designed by Power BI with Excel data.
+If you check the Dax measure then you can download the Dax file.

 ## Requirements